Ireland

 Lunch in Cork

-We began our gradual return home to the US of A today by driving from Killarney to Dublin.
-We stopped to eat lunch somewhere in Cork.
+We began our journey back to the U.S. today, driving from Killarney to Dublin with a lunch stop in Cork.

 Thursday, August 10, 2017